abrantesasf/abrantesasf.github.io/about.md

 Databases (Oracle, PostgreSQL, MySQL, SQL Server); Linux/Unix Administration (RedHat, CentOS, SuSE, Debian); Statistical and Mathematical Software (R, Stata, SPSS, Matlab, Octave); and several other Miscellaneous Systems (general and specialized).

+For a more detailed view of my skills, please visit my skills page.

 As you may have noticed English is not my primary language so I'm sorry for the bad writing style.